Information for Scholars and Students

 We will need to learn the details of your project and get a sample of the manuscript before we can provide an estimate for the work.
 Page count alone gives little indication of the complexity of a project.
 Word count is more helpful, but that is only one of many factors to consider in determining the amount of work needed.
 The time required also depends on the level of editing needed, the elements to be checked, the difficulty of the material, and so on.

-After our director finds an editor who is interested in working with you, that editor will discuss your project in more detail and will look at sample manuscript.
+After our CEO finds an editor who is interested in working with you, that editor will discuss your project in more detail and will look at sample manuscript.
 If you provide sufficient details, the freelancer will then be able to give you an estimate.
 Many editors will estimate the lowest and highest possible costs for a project but will charge only for actual hours worked.
 Assuming you have represented the project accurately, editors will often cap their fees at the highest end of the estimate and will renegotiate only if the scope of the project changes.

 You will not be charged any fee until you agree to work with an Editcetera freelancer.
 Nor will you be charged a separate fee for Editcetera’s service.